TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 ### Testing Basics (ISTQB related)

 #### What is the purpose of testing?
 What is not?
+Software testing is a way to assess the quality of the software and to reduce the risk of software failure in operation. common misperception of testing is that it focuses entirely on verification of requirements, user stories, or other specifications.

 #### What is the difference between Defect, Error, Failure?
 #### What are the testing principles?
 #### What is unit testing?
 Who is responibile to write unit tests?